INTERVIEWS

 Mochizuki Takinojo (traditional Japanese percussionist from Japan), etc.,

-but I am not a virtuoso on those instruments which takes another lifetime of study,
+but I am not a virtuoso on those instruments which takes another lifetime of playing and studying,

 YET YOU DO HAVE SOME INCREDIBLE CHOPS.